Creating a DNS sinkhole with Perl and unbound(8)

 use-application-dns.net has address 44.236.48.31

-Hopefully it’s clear that domains are a human readable way to represent one or more IP addresses, and that DNS is one part of a larger system for communications.
-On a website, for instance, it’s really TCP/IP that allows a client to access the resources on the web server, and DNS is merely the road map that shows how to get there.
+Domains provide a human-readable way to represent one or more IP addresses, and DNS forms one part of a larger system for communications.
+On a website, for instance, TCP/IP enables a client to access the resources on the web server, and DNS merely provides the road map that shows how to get there.

-A DNS sinkhole, then, refuses to hand out answers for certain domains.
-Since the client trying to connect doesn’t know the IP address of the server to connect to, the connection won’t be made.1
+A DNS sinkhole refuses to provide answers for certain domains.
+Since the client trying to connect doesn’t know the IP address of the server to connect to, it won’t make the connection.1

 $ host use-application-dns.net